-- 1. If your vehicle is equipped with a roll bar or roll cage--- Make sure all occupants put on their seat belts and pull them tight.
+- o If your vehicle is equipped with a roll bar or roll cage--Make sure all occupants put on their seat belts and pull them tight.

-- 2. Shift into Forward gear.
+- Shift into Forward gear.

-- 3. Pull back both control levers.
+- Pull back both control levers.

-- 4. Release the parking/auxiliary brake
+- Release the parking/auxiliary brake

-- 5. Push both control levers forward.
+- Push both control levers forward.

-- 6. Gently squeeze the throttle lever.
+- o Gently squeeze the throttle lever.